raspberrypilearning/3D-scene/en/step_7.md

 --- task ---

-Change it to a slider (click on the 'how to' below if you need a reminder).
-It will start with a range from 1 to 100 which you can change at any point.
+Change the variable to a slider and amend its range.

 --- collapse ---